 If you’re looking for the best walk around lens for APS-C Canon DSLRs, then consider the EF-S 17-55mm f/2.8 IS USM.

-It is a high-quality, high-aperture zoom which is a great replacement for your 18-55mm kit lens.
+It is a high-quality, high-aperture zoom which is a great replacement for your 18-55mm kit lens and stands out among Canon crop lenses for its exceptional performance.

 Thanks to its image stabilization (IS) and f/2.8 aperture you can enjoy shooting in rather low-light conditions, and get detailed images with a sweet bokeh.